FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 ## Locking Operations

 This document will note which operations require a lock in order to complete.
-This means that the operation needs to ensure that it is the only instance of the operator acting on the cluster, to prevent conflicts in multi-DC clusters.
+This means that the operator needs to ensure that it is the only instance of the operator acting on the cluster, to prevent conflicts in multi-DC clusters.
 For more using and configuring on the locking system, see the section on [Coordinating Global Operations](fault_domains.md#coordinating-global-operations).

 The locking system works by setting a key in the database to indicate which instance of the operator can perform global operations.
 This key is `\xff\x02/org.foundationdb.kubernetes-operator/global`.
 This key will be set to a value of `tuple.Tuple{lockID,start,end}`. `lockID` is the `processGroupIDPrefix` from the cluster spec. `start` is a 64-bit integer representing a Unix timestamp with precision to the second, giving the time when this instance of the operator took the lock. `end` is a similar timestamp representing the time when the lock will automatically expire.
 The default lock duration is 10 minutes.
 If the operator tries to acquire a lock and sees that it already has the lock, it will extend it for another 10 minutes past the current time.
 If it sees that another instance of the operator has a lock, and the current time is past the end of the lock, it will clear the old lock and take a new lock for itself.
 If it sees that another instance of the operator has a lock, and the current time is before the end of the lock, it will requeue reconciliation until it can acquire the lock.